projecttwocooltoquit/mothershipsquadgoals/README.md

 Built by Team Mothership Squad Goals
 (K-Leigh Marbury, Emily Rendleman, Brandon Akers, Chris Van Etten)

-A simple web application that allows users to select a random team of superheroes, and then battle another users' team.
+A simple web application that allows users to select a hero and then enjoy a turn based battle simulator.
 A few screenshots of the website can be found below:

 # Technologies Used